 Despite these moral and spiritual problems, it wouldn’t have taken much work to transform THE SHIPPING NEWS into a strongly redemptive, moral story.
 A good writer or director could study the structure of THE SHIPPING NEWS, cut out the evil content, add some Christian elements, and create a more wholesome, uplifting movie with great depth.
 As it is, THE SHIPPING NEWS is fairly entertaining and compelling, but it’s clearly a movie meant only for adult audiences.

+Kevin Spacey stars in THE SHIPPING NEWS as Quoyle, a mousy man who, after years of being cheated on by his wife, loses her in a car accident.
+Still stricken with grief over this despicable woman, Quoyle retreats with his long-lost Aunt Agnis and his daughter Bunny to Newfoundland, the mysterious home of their ancestors.
+Tied down to the land by ropes and stakes, the old family house sits precariously on a wind-swept cliff.
+In town, Quoyle secures a job as a reporter at the local newspaper.
+Surrounded by encouraging, compassionate and loving friends and relatives, Quoyle gains enough confidence to explore the secret pasts of other people and his own family.
 The performances in THE SHIPPING NEWS are fine, but not spectacular.
 THE SHIPPING NEWS is a sometimes dry-humored character study that is fairly entertaining and compelling, but meant only for adult audiences.
 There are themes of incest, adultery and homosexuality.
 The movie also has a humanist worldview with some politically-correct elements.
 THE SHIPPING NEWS evokes plenty of righteous sympathy, however, for its embattled hero, Quoyle, who has many positive qualities.
 Despite a couple missteps, Kevin Spacey turns in another good performance.